atharva5924/SmartRetailer/README.md

 A full-stack MERN application for managing and analyzing sales transactions with advanced search, filtering, sorting, and pagination capabilities.
 Built with React, Node.js, MongoDB, and TailwindCSS for a modern, responsive dashboard experience.

+**Note:** Due to the 512 MB storage limit of MongoDB Atlas free tier, this project is implemented and tested on a subset of approximately 3,54,000 rows instead of the full 10,00,000-row dataset.
+The API and all features are designed to scale to the full dataset on a higher tier.

 ## Tech Stack

 **Frontend:**